jasonleepolyu/Landsat-Panchromatic-Assisted-Downscaling-LPAD-/README.md

 Usage:

-First, 'ProPADS30to15.m' is used to finish the first step of PADS, i.e., downscaling 30 m Landsat 8 OLI bands into 15 m using 15 m panchromatic band.
+First, 'ProLPAD30to15.m' is used to finish the first step of LPAD, i.e., downscaling 30 m Landsat 8 OLI bands into 15 m using 15 m panchromatic band.
 Parameters need changes:

     	%% (1) 'dataDir': the data directory to store 15 m panchromatic and 30 m OLI files
     	%% (2) 'PanFile': the pan file name